 enables the material to move a greater distance and pack competently.

 - Poor Gate Position

-Frequently, the explanation for bowing in a molded component would be that the gate is situated in a skinny sections to fill farther thicker sections.
+Frequently, the explanation for bowing in a molded component would be that the gate is situated in a skinny section to fill farther thicker sections.

-This brings about irregular molecular dimension because of the trend for the fabric to cool off and solidify as it attempts to move through the thin sections initially.
+This brings about irregular molecular dimensions because of the trend for the fabric to cool off and solidify as it attempts to move through the thin sections initially.

 Once getting smaller, the molecules in the thicker sections reduce in size more than the molecules in the thin sections, which triggers the component to twirl and bend.

 Gates must be placed with ideas at heart: gate towards the thicker portions, and centralize the movement of material.

 Setting a gate on the thicker sections enables the material to fully occupy the mold cavity before it cools and contracts.

 A centralized stream enables an excellent disposition of material over the cavity image.